 The subject of these EVLA Data Post-Processing Requirements is referred to as the Package or Offline Package.
 This is intended as a set of tools or programs, believed adequate for EVLA reductions, and used by observers and archive users for science and by EVLA staff for array testing and monitoring.
-It may be that more than one Package fulfills the requirements and thus can be considered as suitable for EVLA processing.
+It is expected that the primary data reduction Package will be CASA, although AIPS will likely fulfill some of the requirements of the EVLA especially during the early correlator commissioning.
+Where AIPS is expected to fulfill a requirement during commissioning the urgency for that requirement to be implemented in CASA may be reduced.
 The requirements will state that the Package will be available for installation on the observer's own computer systems as well as present at NRAO.
-In the EVLA baseline plan, the Package is AIPS++, though AIPS will likely fulfill many of the requirements of the EVLA as it does for the VLA.